-If the treatment on your original or amended return is inconsistent with the corporation's treatment, or if the corporation has not filed a return, you must file Form 8082 with your original or amended return to identify and explain any inconsistency (or to note that a corporate return has not been filed).
+If the treatment on your original or amended return is inconsistent with the corporation's treatment, or if the corporation has not filed a return, you must file Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), with your original or amended return to identify and explain any inconsistency (or to note that a corporate return has not been filed).

-If you are required to file Form 8082 but fail to do so, you may be subject to the accuracy-related penalty.
+If you are required to file Form 8082, but fail to do so, you may be subject to the accuracy-related penalty.
 This penalty is in addition to any tax that results from making your amount or treatment of the item consistent with that shown on the corporation's return.
 Any deficiency that results from making the amounts consistent may be assessed immediately.